To enjoy the full Mail & Guardian online experience: please upgrade your browser

 "When these 11.8 metres of water arrive in Chokwe, it will be added to the water that is already above the level of alert," Jamisse said.

 "The prediction is that starting tomorrow it will arrive in Chokwe.
-That is why all our teams are working to evacuate people."

 From Sunday to Monday almost 185 millimetres of rain poured over the Limpopo River basin in southern Gaza province, where the most vulnerable communities live.